 Are you thinking of writing a children’s book?
 Then you’ll want to read five tips for writing a fantastic children’s book!

-Writing anything is no breeze but writing a children’s book presents its own unique challenges.
+Writing anything is no breeze, but writing a children’s book presents its own unique challenges.
 Writing a children’s book requires telling a story, captivating an audience, illustration skills, and a very dedicated plan of attack.
-Novels are geared to appealing to a broad group of people, the more people you appeal to, the more you sell.
+Novels are geared to appeal to a broad group of people.
+The more people you appeal to, the more you sell.
 However, children’s books are aimed at very specific topics and age groups.

 - Spend Some Time Doing Your Research – Take a few hours, days, or weeks to check out the current book market and see what books are already out there.
-Learn what books are available, which ones are selling and what makes them so special.
+Learn what books are available, which ones are selling, and what makes them so special.
 Try to understand what they did to hit their age demographics and what parts of the story appeal to that age group.
 Don’t forget your pictures or illustrations.
 Children are very visual, and they respond well to details and consistency.
 If your main characters wear a certain style of clothing, then try to keep it consistent throughout the book.
 Writing a children’s book is anything but easy!

 - Remember, Writing A Children’s Book Is Just Like Show And Tell – You almost want your children’s book to be able to tell the story without any words.
 The average children’s book is only 32 pages long.
 In those 32 pages, you need to be able to start a story, finish a story, and tell the story.
 You need to use every advantage you have when getting the message of your story across.
-The plot, character development, writing, morals, jokes, they must all be crammed into 32 pages.
+The plot, character development, writing, morals, and jokes must all be crammed into 32 pages.
 Your illustrations and pictures play a massive part in telling your story.
 If art and illustrations aren’t your forte, then there are some fantastic artists available to help bring your story to life.

-- Remember, Keep Writing – If you have multiple stories started, but don’t seem to finish any, then try to finish the ones you have started before moving on.
+- Remember, Keep Writing – If you have multiple stories started but don’t seem to finish any, then try to finish the ones you have started before moving on.
 Even if it’s finished and bad, at least you have a foundation to go back and build on.
 You never know when a bad story is going to be turned into a great one!

 Writing a children’s book is far from easy, but it isn’t impossible either.
-Don’t give up and if you’re struggling with children’s book layout, writing, or illustrations, then the team at Indie Publishing Group will be more than happy to step in and help you out.
+Don’t give up, and if you’re struggling with children’s book layout, writing, or illustrations, then the team at Indie Publishing Group will be more than happy to step in and help you out.
 Don’t hesitate to contact them with any formatting, illustrating, publishing, writing, or editing questions.